 These are just a few ways that you may be able to get lower car insurance prices.
 For more ways to save, check out our guide on how to get cheap car insurance.

 How can you manage your car insurance moving forward?

 Some drivers opt to stay loyal to their car insurance company for many years, and in some cases, that may be the best decision.
 However, it's always best to test the market at least once every couple of years.
 Did you know that our research shows consumers who switched their car insurance saved an average of $390 annually?

 You should continually monitor your car insurance rates at each renewal, and if you see your rates steadily rising, it may be time to switch car insurance companies.

 There are other events that may happen in your life that are perfect times to look back into buying different car insurance.
 For instance, if you move to a new state, you should explore your car insurance options.
-In some cases, your insurance company may not sell in your new state, and you'll be forced to switch.
+In some cases, your auto insurance company may not sell in your new state, and you'll be forced to switch.
 But in other cases, you may find a car insurance company that's rated better or has cheaper rates in your new state than your current insurance provider offers.

 Some other instances that may happen when you should consider shopping for car insurance include: